w3c/wai-easy-checks/content/image-alt.md

 To check other pages you need to add the ‘Check images’ link as a bookmark.

+1. Make sure your browser bookmarks bar is open.
+Ctrl/CMD+Shift+B will usually toggle the bar
-1. Drag this link to your browser bookmarks bar: <a href="{{ page.bookmarklet }}">Check images</a>
+2. Drag this link to your browser bookmarks bar: <a href="{{ page.bookmarklet }}">Check images</a>
-2. Visit the page you want to check
+3. Visit the page you want to check
-3. Click on the ‘Check images’ link in your bookmarks
+4. Click on the ‘Check images’ link in your bookmarks

 [TO DO]: Add or link to keyboard instructions